elcicd/el-CICD-docs/README.md

 #### Deployment Resource Labeling

-Each deployment resource defined by the microservice in it’s Source Repository will have the following labels automatically attached to it on each deployment regardless of environment:
+Each deployment resource defined by the microservice in it’s Source Code Repository will have the following labels automatically attached to it on each deployment regardless of environment:

 * **project**: The Project ID from the Project Definition Repository
 * **microservice**: The microservice name, derived from the Git repository name to conform to OKD resource naming standards